michellejm/guns_in_America/index.md

 #### Sentiment Analysis

 Before looking at sentiment, we first look at the degree of subjectivity.
 Our classifier returned a subjectivity value ranging from 0.0 to 1.0 (very subjective).
-A rating of at least 0.65 means that and article was classified as "subjective".
+I classified articles with a rating of at least 0.65 as "subjective".
 The proportion of subjective articles to total number of articles in the corpus for each media outlet is shown in the table below.

 ![subjectivity chart](percent_subjective.png)